sollynoay/Sonar-simulator-blender/README.md

 Sonar simulator based on blender ver 0.3.
 # Blender version
 Currently support Blender 2.79 and 2.80.
-Blender 2.79 has a rectangular-shaped spot light in Blender renderer which is similar to sonar wave emission; however, the accuracy and precision of Blender renderer cannot be guaranteed.
-For other rendered, using Blenderer 2.80 would be much better, which has more functions.
+Blender 2.79 has a rectangular-shaped spot light in Blender renderer which is similar to the shape of sonar scope, in Blender 2.80, we build a box with absoprtion material to form the shape of sonar scope.
+The depth accuracy in Eevee does not satisfy our task, it is necessary to use physical rendered such as Cycles.
+Please use the experimental one in Blender 2.80.
+Note that the depth here is not the z value of the virtual optical camera, but the distance between the 3D point and the camera center.
 # Dependencies
+We use python script in Blender to generate acoustic images.
+It is necessary to install packages in the Python in Blender.
-Opencv and OpenEXR.
+Basic packages: Opencv and OpenEXR.
 For Opencv in Windows, don't forget to copy dll file to your workspace.
 To link Opencv to blender, try
 ```
 import sys
 sys.path.append(path to the correct Python version in Opencv)
 ```
-Although, the program is cross platform, the uploaded OpenEXR only supports windows.
+For windows users, we also upload the pre-built OpenEXR.
 Installation for Windows can follow:
 https://www.kunihikokaneko.com/dblab/cg/bpypip.html
 ```